-Coronavirus Supporting our families updated 2nd November 2020 Once again we will be supporting all our families through the second lockdown.
+Coronavirus We're here for you updated 8th January 2021 Once again we will be supporting all our families through the third lockdown.
+We know how hard social isolation can be for people living with dementia and their family carers, and are so pleased that most of our services are this time able to open as usual, with careful procedures to keep everyone safe.
+Below is an outline of what we'll be doing.
+Please follow the links for more detailed information about each service and how it can support you.
 Home Support Our Home Support is operating as usual.
 Support workers wear PPE and follow careful protocols to enable them to continue to offer much-needed social interaction and stimulation, and to give family carers a break.
 The same support worker visits each time for one-to-one, two or three-hourly visits, allowing people living with dementia to enjoy companionship at home and carefully planned outings.
-Dementia Advisers Our team of 10 Dementia Advisers are working as usual, mostly by phone and with discretionary home visits to help people access the support and services they need as dementia progresses and in the early days of after diagnosis.
+Dementia Advisers Our team of 10 Dementia Advisers are working as usual, mostly by phone and with discretionary home visits.
 Please note you do not need a diagnosis to access this advice and support.
-Day care Our three day clubs reopened in July and August with approval from Public Health England and Wiltshire Council.
-The clubs follow robust protocols to keep everyone safe and PHE has confirmed their guidance remains the same and that clubs can remain open.
-Club managers are in close contact with members and their families to discuss attendance and we will continue to follow guidance from PHE.
-Community groups Our community groups will close from Thursday 5th November.
-These include Music for the Mind, Movement for the Mind, art groups, Muddy Boots groups, memory cafes and carer cafes.
-We will continue to offer our music, movement and art groups online via Zoom, with a full programme restarting from Monday 9th November.
+Day care Our three day clubs are remaining open after receiving updated guidance from Public Health England and Wiltshire Council.
+We follow strict protocols throughout the club day and will continue to seek guidance to ensure we are doing everything we can to keep everyone safe.
+We know what a lifeline the clubs are and it was a real boost for members, staff and volunteers to learn that we could remain open doing what we do best.
+If we do need to close a club for a short time as a precaution we will keep in close touch with families.
+Community groups We will open a select number of Music and Movement groups where venues are open and where they are particularly needed, and will aim to stream these live to those who cannot attend in person.
+Other community groups including Music, Movement and art will be offered online via Zoom as in previous lockdowns.
+We are getting good at this now!
+While it is not for everyone, it has been a lifeline for many and look forward to seeing you there.
 How we are staying in touch We are remaining in very regular contact with all our families.
 If you are not attending your usual service member of staff you know well will phone you at the time you would normally have a visit or attend a group or club.
 This will not just be a quick chat.
 They will ask how you are coping and they will have time to talk through any issues and give advice.
 They will ask if there is anything you need, and arrange help with shopping or collecting prescriptions if needed.
 Working together We remain in close touch with other voluntary sector organisations, Wiltshire Council and health providers.
 This helps us to share information and ensure no-one gets forgotten.
 Other support Please see our advice on coping at home and activities page which is regularly updated.
 Virtual Music for the Mind Virtual Movement for the Mind Our guide to getting on Zoom We are also sending out art packs of materials for creative projects at home.